appscode/blog/content/post/gke-mysql/index.md

 1 row in set (0.02 sec)
 ```

 > This was just one example of database deployment.
 The other databases that KubeDB support are MongoDB, Elasticsearch, MariaDB, PostgreSQL, Memcached and Redis.
-The tutorials on how to deploy these into the cluster can be found [HERE](https://kubedb.com/).
+The tutorials on how to deploy these into the kubernetes cluster can be found [HERE](https://kubedb.com/).

 ## Backup and Recover Database Using Stash

-Here we are going to backup the database we deployed before using Stash.
+Here we are going to use Stash to backup the database we deployed before.

 ### Step 1: Install Stash